 Even though Betfair has been around since 2000, many casual Australian punters still haven’t used the exchange and many more simply don’t understand it, or the starting price (Betfair SP) product.

 Newcomers to the betting world are often overawed and even confused with Betfair.
-But for those willing to take the time to understand it, there are some decent rewards on offer.
+But it’s not complicated, and there’s certainly rewards for using it!

-The price you are receiving on your runner of choice is effectively that of the market as a whole.
+The price you are receiving is the odds agreed to by the other punter.
 For their trouble, Betfair takes a commission on the winning transactions.

-As Betfair is effectively just a matching algorithm, it welcomes winning bettors – in fact it encourages them because the more you turn over, the more money Betfair makes.
+As Betfair is effectively just a matching algorithm, it welcomes winning punters – in fact it encourages them, because the more you turn over, the more money Betfair makes.

 Back & Lay

 When you place a bet on a horse to win (like you would with a traditional bookmaker) you’re doing what is known as ‘Backing‘.